 Cover the bowl of gazpacho with a lid or cling film and place it in the fridge to chill for at least two hours.

 Don’t add any ice cubes as this will make the soup too watery – just give it enough time to sit in the fridge.

 You can garnish the chilled soup with chopped up parsley, pieces of vegetables, pepper and/or a drizzle of olive oil before serving.

 Store leftover gazpacho in the fridge in a sealed container or bowl.
 It might separate so be sure to give it a quick stir before placing it into serving bowls.
 Consume it within 4-5 days.

 Gazpacho is a cold soup that is made from blended raw vegetables, oil, and a few spices.

 Gazpacho as we know it today is from the south of Spain – specifically Andalusia.
 However, before it was made famous by Spain, gazpacho has been mentioned in earlier Greek and Roman history.

 Because of the fresh tomato, bread, and vinegar, gazpacho almost tastes like Italian bruschetta in a bowl.
 It’s very light and refreshing on the palate.

 Gazpacho is served cold as a reflection of the hot region it originated from.
 The coolness of the soup is designed to cool you down on a hot Spanish day.
 Gazpacho can be served warm, but it is definitely made to be served cool.

-For more Spanish recipe, try out these classic dishes and drinks:
+For more awesome Spanish recipes, try out these classic dishes and see which ones you enjoy: